Carpet Burweed

 - Regularly monitor properties for weed infestations.

-- Minimize soil disturbances and promptly revegetate disturbed areas to prevent the growth of Carpet Burweed.
+- Minimize soil disturbances and promptly revegetate disturbed areas to prevent the growth of carpet burweed.

 - Ensure all flowering heads or buds are bagged or covered to prevent spread during transport to designated disposal sites.